toidiu/toidiu.github.io/content/blog/2025_12_25_privacy_and_control.md

 ### Email
 I have a personal domain, which I use for email i.e. hello@toidiu.com.
-This allows me to switch providers if I want (e.g. lack of trust in Google, ProtonMail can raise their prices).
+This allows me to switch providers whenever I want (e.g. lack of trust in Google, ProtonMail can raise their prices).
 These days I am using [Tuta](tuta.com) as my email provider because they are fast, offer a better price and have a strong focus on secure email.
 Also I can't be bothered to host my own email server.